SakshiMittal04/Employees-Attritbutes-Analysis-Model/README.md

 MLP: 85.93%

-As the Random Forest Classifier is predicting with highest accuracy, so it is the algorithm that can be deployed.
+Confusion Matrix depicts that Random Forest Classifier is correct to a large extent and at the same time it is having the score of 100% in model evaluation, so it is the model that can be deployed for Employee Attribute Analysis.